 Don’t Be Afraid to Politely Ask for an Audition Do-Over

-The goal is not to be nice, the goal is to leave the audition room feeling good about the performance you put on tape.
+The goal is to leave the audition room feeling good about the performance you put on tape

 (by James Webb)

 It’s so easy for actors to give up their power in the audition room.
 It could be nervousness associated with the size of the opportunity.
 It could be the fear of rejection.

 It could be a lack of understanding about the actor’s power and importance in the casting process.
 Whatever the reason, many actors give away their power when they enter the audition room.